Choose the Right Scanner UI for Your Use Case#

 Display the scanner in a tab view

-and two ways to customize its look and feel:
+and one way to customize its look and feel:

 Implement an Aim and Scan UI